-MicroLine (or Apersure) is our investigational pharmacologic treatment for presbyopia.
-Presbyopia is a non-preventable, agerelated hardening of the lens, which causes the gradual loss of the eye's ability to focus on near objects and impairs near visual acuity.

-Allergan recently received FDA approval for and launched VuityTM, a pilocarpine solution for the treatment of presbyopia.
-We are currently enrolling our second Phase III study, VISION-2, using the same molecule, but with the advantages of our Optejet delivery system.
-We anticipate top-line results from VISION-2 in mid-2022.
+MicroLine is our investigational pharmacologic treatment for presbyopia.
+Presbyopia is a non-preventable, age-related hardening of the lens, which causes the gradual loss of the eye's ability to focus on near objects and impairs near visual acuity.
+Allergan recently launched VuityTM, a pilocarpine drug product for the treatment of presbyopia.
+Our second Phase III study, VISION-2, used the same drug, delivered with the advantages of our Optejet® device.
+We released positive top-line results from VISION-2 in the fourth quarter of 2022.

-MydcombiTM (or MicroStat) is our fixed combination formulation of tropicamide-phenylephrine for mydriasis, designed to be a novel approach for the estimated over 100 million office-based comprehensive and diabetic eye exams performed every year in the United States.
-We have completed two Phase III trials for Mydcombi and announced positive results from these studies, known as MIST-1 and MIST-2, and have submitted an NDA to the FDA seeking approval to market the product in the U.S..
-In October 2021, we received a CRL in response to our NDA, which in part informed us that pre-filled or co-packaged ophthalmic drug dispenser products like Mydcombi have been reclassified as drug-device combination products.
+MydcombiTM is our fixed combination formulation of tropicamide-phenylephrine for mydriasis and a novel approach for the over 100 million office-based comprehensive and diabetic eye exams performed every year in the United States.
+We completed two Phase III trials for Mydcombi and announced positive results from these studies, known as MIST-1 and MIST-2, and have submitted an NDA to the FDA seeking approval to market the product in the U.S. In October 2021, we received a CRL in response to our NDA, which in part informed us that pre-filled or co-packaged ophthalmic drug dispenser products like Mydcombi had been reclassified as drug-device combination products.
 This reclassification was based upon the U.S. Court of Appeals for the D.C.
 Circuit's decision in Genus Medical Technologies v.
 FDA, not involving Eyenovia, which ordered that products meeting the statutory definition of a device but were previously classified by the FDA as drugs must be regulated as devices.
-Before this ruling, the FDA regulated pre-filled or co-packaged ophthalmic dispenser must be considered as a distinct device constituent part of a drug-device combination product.
-We are in the process of providing additional non-clinical device information and expect to file our NDA resubmission in the third quarter of 2022.
+Before this ruling, the FDA regulated pre-filled or co-packaged ophthalmic drug distributed and sold with the dispenser.
+After the ruling, however, the dispenser must be considered as a distinct device constituent part of a drug-device combination product.
+We resubmitted the NDA on November 8, 2022, and announced on December 13, 2022 that the FDA has accepted the resubmission.
+The FDA has assigned the resubmitted NDA a standard review with a Prescription Drug User Fee Act (PDUFA) target action date of May 8, 2023.

-On August 10, 2020, we entered into the Arctic Vision License Agreement, which was amended on September 14, 2021, with Arctic Vision, pursuant to which Arctic Vision may develop and commercialize MicroPine, MicroLine and Mydcombi in Greater China (mainland China, Hong Kong, Macau and Taiwan) and South Korea.
-Under the terms of the Arctic Vision License Agreement, we received an upfront payment of \$4.25 million before any payments to Senju.
-In addition, we may receive up to a total of \$43.75 million in additional payments, based on various development and regulatory milestones, including the initiation of clinical research and approvals in Greater China and South Korea, and development costs.
-Arctic Vision also will purchase its supply of MicroPine, MicroLine and Mydcombi from us or, for such products not supplied by us, pay us a mid-single digit percentage royalty on net sales of such products, subject to certain adjustments.
-We will pay between 30 and 40 percent of such payments, royalties, or net proceeds of such supply to Senju pursuant to the Exclusive License Agreement with Senju dated March 8, 2015, as amended by the License Agreement and Note 10-Related Party Transactions-Senju License Agreement to our audited financial statements included in this Annual Report on Form 10-K for further details.
+On August 10, 2020, we entered into the Arctic Vision License Agreement with Arctic Vision, which was amended on September 14, 2021, pursuant to which Arctic Vision may develop and commercialize MicroPine, MicroLine and Mydcombi in Greater China (mainland China, Hong Kong, Macau and Taiwan) and South Korea.
+Under the terms of the Arctic Vision License Agreement, as amended, we received an upfront payment of \$4.25 million before any payments to Senju.
+In addition, we may receive up to a total of \$39.7 million in additional payments, based on various development and regulatory milestones, including the initiation of clinical research and approvals in Greater China and South Korea, and development costs.
+Arctic Vision also will purchase its supply of MicroPine, MicroLine and Mydcombi from Eyenovia or, for such products not supplied by Eyenovia, pay a mid-single digit percentage royalty on net sales of such products, subject to certain adjustments.
+We will pay between 30 and 40 percent of such payments, royalties, or net proceeds of such supply to Senju pursuant to an exclusive license agreement with Senju dated March 8, 2015, as amended.
+See Note 2- Summary of Significant Accounting Policies-Arctic Vision License Agreement and Note 10-Related Party Transactions -Senju License Agreement to our audited financial statements included in this Annual Report on Form 10-K for further details.